 Academic preparation and success are the primary considerations for admission, although nonacademic factors are also considered.
 Each application for admission is given a comprehensive review.
 To talk through the likelihood of admission, contact your admissions counselor.
 We're here to help!

 What is the application deadline?

 We begin accepting and processing applications for new first-year students on August 1 for the fall semester.
-For fall admission, submit your application and all required documents by December 1 of your senior year for priority consideration and by February 1 to be considered on a space-available basis.
+For fall admission, submit your application and all required documents by February 1 of your senior year for priority consideration.

 What do I need to submit?